 Each year, additional days off may be designated by the university president.
 These days are referred to as “extra given days”.

-An employee shall be paid for a holiday only if it falls during the employee's pay period and the employee worked or was on an approved paid leave (e.g., vacation or sick), including compensatory time off, on his/her regular scheduled work day prior to the holiday or extra given day.
+An employee shall be paid for a holiday or extra given day only if the employee worked or was on an approved paid leave (e.g., vacation or sick), including compensatory time off, on his/her regular scheduled work day prior to the holiday or extra given day.
 A .75 employee shall receive prorated pay.

-- Employees who are not scheduled to work during their pay period in which a holiday occurs (for example, nine or ten-month employees or employees on leave without pay) will not be paid for the holiday.
+- Employees who are not regularly scheduled to work during the week in which a holiday or extra given day occurs (for example, nine or ten-month employees or employees on leave without pay) will not be paid for the holiday or extra given day.

 - Employees who are off work due to a work-related injury or illness (i.e., one for which the employee has filed a workers' compensation claim) will not be paid for the holiday.
 However, employees who are supplementing their workers' compensation payments (i.e., the temporary total disability [TTD] payments from the State of Missouri) by using their accrued vacation, sick leave, or compensatory time off will be paid for the holiday.